 In a world that's obsessed with diets, superfoods, and the pursuit of the perfect body, you can find advice from supposed “experts” everywhere you look.
 Many people are frustrated with the "one-size-fits-all" approach of fad diets and restrictive meal plans.
 Others may want to learn how to stay healthy while managing other health conditions, and some people may be curious about navigating severe food allergies.

 Personal nutrition counseling is one of the most effective ways to address these concerns and any others you may have about your health.
 No matter your reasons for seeking their help, a personal dietitian or nutritionist can provide customized assistance and scientific knowledge to help you build good eating habits for long-term health.

 We've all heard the term, but what does a nutritionist really do?
 In this article, we'll take a closer look at what nutrition specialists do and how these health professionals could meet your needs.

 What Is a Nutritionist?

-A nutritionist is your guide to understanding the building blocks needed for long-term health.
-Unlike highly-restrictive fad diets, working with a registered dietitian nutritionist is not a "quick fix" to achieve weight loss or perfect health.
+A nutritionist is your guide to understanding the building blocks you need for your long-term health goals.
+Unlike highly restrictive fad diets, working with a registered dietitian nutritionist is not a "quick fix" to achieve weight loss or perfect health.
 Instead, dietitian nutritionists typically teach you eating habits that will physically and mentally support your body and help you to thrive.